Category: Weekly Updates

 At present all children receive a travel pass if their school is more than 3 miles away.
 This is at an annual cost of £425,000.
 The proposal is to grant the pass only if the family has no choice for example if their nearest Grammar School is more than 3 miles away.
 There will not be grant of a pass based on preference even if this a preference for single sex or a particular religious denomination.
 There will also be tightening of the rules governing transport for Special Educational Needs with yearly reviews.

-Although receiving less attention, it could be argued that the other significant item on the agenda had greater long term significance.
+Although receiving less attention, it could be argued that another item on the agenda had greater long term significance.

 The Core Strategy is Trafford’s plan for development in the borough.
 It designates areas that are a priority for residential, commercial or preserved as greenspace.
 It works very much in conjunction with the City Region strategy and as such the various borough’s keepa close eye on their partner authority’s aspirations.